4xeverburga/mc-server-fiis/readme.md

 ... maybe you will need to authenticate with sudo after all

 Steps to test in your local dev computer
-- Optional: Copy the world/ dir with your custom world.
+- Optional: Copy the content of your minecraft map into the world dir.
+This way the server will load with your custom map.
-Then delete or re-tag
+- Optional: Copy the passwords of your passky server if you wish your new deploy to use themThen delete or re-tag
-1. You need to build the image mc-dev using the dockerfile
+1. Build the image mc-dev using the dockerfile
 2. Run $ docker compose up

 Steps to deploy to aws
+- Optional: Copy the content of your minecraft map into the world dir.
+This way the server will load with your custom map.
+- Optional: Copy the passwords of your passky server if you wish your new deploy to use them
-1. You need to build the image and tag it as mc:latest.
+1. Build the image and tag it as mc:latest.
 This will be used by a terraform null resource to push to ecr.
+2. cd into terraform/ and execute $ terraform apply -auto-approve

 ## Acknowledgements